RyanAPhys/Cardiff-University-Metropolis-Beamer-LaTeX-Template/README.md

 <IMG SRC="./Template.png">

 ## Note:
-This could be very easily adapted to a general Beamer template.
+This could be very easily adapted into a general Beamer template.
 The only Metropolis dependent component is the progress bar.